Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 OK, let's move on and look at different stores!
 The ones I've listed vary quite a bit in terms of style, pricing, and so on, but I've commented about that so you'll never feel lost.

-Carter's is my recommended go-to for everyday baby clothes.
+Carter's is a good go-to for everyday baby clothes.
 This is because of adorable styles, excellent coverage of all baby sizes, and an affordable price point.
 It's a good all-around choice.

 The only downside is that it's almost too easy to find Carter's items: besides their online store and their physical stores, they're often stocked in department stores also.
 This means that there's a chance that baby might wind up with two identical outfits gifted from different people (not as much of a problem as it first sounds though).